blazium-engine/blazium-docs/tutorials/io/data_paths.rst

 ~~~~~~~~~~~~~~~~~~~

 If you create a file called ``._sc_`` or ``_sc_`` in the same directory as the
-editor binary (or in `MacOS/Contents/` for a macOS editor .app bundle), Godot
+editor binary (or in `MacOS/Contents/` for a macOS editor .app bundle), Blazium
 will enable *self-contained mode*.
-This mode makes Godot write all editor data, settings, and cache to a directory
+This mode makes Blazium write all editor data, settings, and cache to a directory
 named ``editor_data/`` in the same directory as the editor binary.
 You can use it to create a portable installation of the editor.

-The `Steam release of Godot <https://store.steampowered.com/app/404790/>`__ uses
+The `Steam release of Blazium <https://store.steampowered.com/app/3293450/>`__ uses
 self-contained mode by default.

 ..
 UPDATE: Not supported yet.
 When self-contained mode is supported in exported